AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ## SSH File Transfer

-This should work with MacOS and any Linux distro:
+This should work with macOS and any Linux distro:

 ```bash
 scp <source path> <destination path>